 A lighter fresher pesto recipe

-I chose to make two meals with coriander pesto but adapted the coriander pesto recipe already on my blog to make it less oily.
-For my first meal of pesto crusted sea bass I wanted the pesto to have quite a thick consistency so it would coat the fish like a crust.
+I chose to make two delicious dinners with coriander pesto.
+For my first meal of pesto crusted sea bass I wanted the pesto to have quite a thick consistency without too much oil so it would coat the fish like a crust.
 That way it keeps the fish moist but also adds lots of pesto flavour.
-I kept the pesto thick by not adding too much olive oil to it.

 Do you need Cheese in pesto?

-It worked brilliantly without parmesan.
-The fish was moist and the pesto made it so yummy.
-Not adding cheese to the pesto was definitely the best option for this dish.
-It just doesn't need it.
+You just don't need any cheese in this pesto.
 The flavours from the lemon, garlic, chilli pepper and coriander are perfect for the sea bass.
 Or any other white fish you choose to use.

 Can you adapt this pesto sea bass recipe?

 If you can't get hold of sea bass then any other white fish would work well for this recipe.
 In fact, I think it would be great on salmon too!

 If you want to adapt the pesto then please do.
 You can make a more traditional pesto with basil and pine nuts.
 Or just use different nuts.
 I often make variations of pesto and the recipe just depends on what I have in the kitchen on that particular day!